Women in Antarctica: Historic barriers against inclusion

-Many of the careers in Antarctica are in the sciences, and women faced barriers there as well.
+Many of the careers in Antarctica are in the sciences and women faced barriers there as well.
 As women attempted to work in science, arguments using biological determinism, evolutionary psychology and popular notions of neurobiology were used as excuses as to why there were fewer women in the sciences.
 These arguments described how "women are ill-adapted on evolutionary grounds for science and the competitive environment of the laboratory."
-Some women described feeling that they were "a bit of a joke" working in Antarctica, and felt that men regarded them as incapable.
+Some women described feeling that they were "a bit of a joke" working in Antarctica and felt that men regarded them as incapable.

 Antarctic exploration and science research was often facilitated by national navies, who often did not want women on their ships.
 The United States Navy used the excuse that "sanitation facilities were too primitive" on Antarctica as an excuse to bar women.
 The U.S. Navy also considered Antarctica a "male-only bastion."
 Admiral George Dufek said in 1956 that "women would join American Teams in the Antarctic over his dead body."
 He also believed that women's presence on Antarctica "would wreck men's illusions of being heroes and frontiersmen."
 Military groups also were worried about "sexual misconduct."

-As women began to try to become part of Antarctic exploration and research, change was slow.
+Change was slow as women began to try to become part of Antarctic exploration and research.
 An article run in The Daily Herald newspaper of Chicago in 1974 described women finally coming to Antarctica as integrating the "land with a definite feminine touch."
-The article describes women's perfumed smells, ways of entertaining guests on Antarctica and the "dainty feet" of Caroline Mikkelsen.
-Eventually, however, both the "presence and impact of female Antarctic researchers has increased rapidly."
+The article described women's perfumed smells, ways of entertaining guests on Antarctica and the "dainty feet" of Caroline Mikkelsen.
+Eventually both the "presence and impact of female Antarctic researchers has increased rapidly."